 A. The Board of Directors shall appoint one (1) or three (3) independent third parties as inspectors of election before the secret ballots are mailed to all of the owners.
 An independent third party includes, but is not limited to: a volunteer poll worker with the county registrar of voters; a licensee of the California Board of Accountancy; or a notary public.
-An independent thirty party may include a member of the Association provided such member is not a member of the Board of Directors or a candidate for the Board of Directors or related to a member of the Board of Directors.
+An independent thirty party may include a member of the Association provided such member is not a member of the Board of Directors or a candidate for the Board of Directors or related to a member of the Board of Directors or a candidate for the Board of Directors.
 An independent third party may not be a person, business entity, or subdivision of a business entity who is currently employed or under contract to the Association for any compensable services other than serving as an inspector of elections.